alan-turing-institute/census2021-backbrief/deliverables/report.md

 As an alternative to *Felligi-Sunter* scoring, ONS could use a similar method to those developed by @Sarawagi2002 and others discussed here, such as a using a Decision Tree base classifier in tandem with active learning.
 Since much of the 2021 record linkage will be done in advance of the *Pre-search*/clerical resolution stage by the determinisitic, probabilistic and household-associative methods, these labeled record pairs (match and non-match) could be used as training data for the base classifier, avoiding overfitting to the peculiarities of 2011 data.

-Any of these suggestions in this document that are used to improve upon ONS record linkage methodology can be evaluated using 2011 census/CCS data and the 2011 Gold Standard, as has been done earlier in this document for the current methods (see *How close are we to full automation?*).

-The next section of this document will outline the next steps to be taken in advance of the 2021 census being carried out.

 Next Steps
 ======

-**TODO:** Decide what goes here.
+Following on from the scoping exercise summarised in this document, the next steps will be for ONS to continue improving the existing record linkage methods and expand upon them with the recommendations suggested here.
+New methods can be evaluated using 2011 census/CCS data and the 2011 Gold Standard, as has been done in this document for the current methods (see *How close are we to full automation?*).

+In advance of the 2021 census being carried out, a decision should be made as to which specific methods will be used.
+This decision should be based on three criteria; the minimisation of clerical matching requirements, the precision and recall percentages (although any that do not meet the requirements on 2011 data can be ruled out) and the perceived likelihood of a method being overfitted to 2011 data.

 References
 ====